City Baking Guide

 Mile-high Prescott bakes with stronger structure and moisture balance.

-Use Prescott's 5,367 ft preset to control rise speed, hydration, and proof timing.
+Use Prescott's 5,367 ft preset when mile-high Arizona dryness and faster rise start showing up in spread, crumb, and proof timing.

 Elevation5,367 ft